 Sometimes we distrust God because we misconstrue his intentions.

-We view them in light of our wants and needs, and when he fails to satisfy these desires, we lose confidence in him.
+We interpret them in light of our current desires, and when he fails to satisfy us, we lose confidence in him.

 Jesus And His Disciples